The Life-Long Process of Mastering Your Writing Skills

 Realize that the best writing comes in revision, not creation.
 I learned long ago that I should never wait for inspiration or a good beginning.
 I just jump right in.
 I’ll either cut it out or clean it up later.
 Years ago I heard someone say, “Never edit at the point of conception.”
 I think a lot of writer’s block happens when people wait for the right words.
 I just write.
 Later, I labor over the right words, and there’s no block because I’m already looking at something on the screen.

 First drafts are the lump of clay; repeated revisions shape it into art.
 Someone asked Hemmingway why he rewrote an ending 37 times.
 His answer was, “to get the words right.”
-Here are some tips on writing and revising in this article by my friend and author Jerry Jenkins.
+Here are some tips on writing and revising in this article How to Become An Author by my friend and author Jerry Jenkins.

 Write to please the Audience of One, Jesus Christ.
 Whether we eat or drink or whatever we do (including writing), we are to do to the glory of God (1 Cor.
 10:31).
 If your writing is about you, not God and His glory, find something else to do that you can make about Him.